FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/204185140-c38c4f43-55f9-445e-9f74-a3eaf5ffbdbf.png"><img src="https://user-images.githubusercontent.com/10067730/204185140-c38c4f43-55f9-445e-9f74-a3eaf5ffbdbf.png" width=150></a>

 * Turn it on/off in the module settings.
+* Basically makes your chat cards and dialogue stand out more than system messages.
 * Substantially cuter with the [Chat Portrait](https://foundryvtt.com/packages/chat-portrait) module
+* Includes tweaks for compatibility with Narrator Tools module.
+* Please feel free to ask for tweaks if it causes problems with any modules you use.
+It's super hard to keep it out of everybody's way by default, but usually trivially easy to fix any given conflict!

 ### To-Do/In Progress
 * New Player Character sheet.
 (This was actually *almost* complete when I finally worked out how to create a new sheet, so I'm in the process of redoing it.)
   * <strike>Won't be a drastic overhaul like the NPC sheet, but more of a core-book-themed reskin</strike>.
-Will be a drastic overhaul, because I saw the Pathfinder 2e sheet and I"m in love.
+Will be a drastic overhaul, because I saw the Pathfinder 2e sheet and I'm in love.
 * New Sheets for all system "items" (powers, feats, gear, etc)
 * <strike>Each set of styling optional (either as settings or as separate sheets)</strike> Done! :D
 * Fix the new NPC sheet's power sorting method, for Token Action HUD.
 Power sorting is not "set" even though the sheet forces its unique sorting, so TAH retains the last selected value for the actor (for now, swap back to the default sheet and choose "action" sorting to fix).
   * TAH also doesn't inherit the specific MM3 action groups.
 Default action sorting is sufficient, but it would be nice for it to be exactly right.
-* Make condition/special immunities editable on the sheet.
-Since this was a new addition to support this sheet, I didn't have a built-in edit dialogue to piggyback on, so I had to leave it in the "too hard" basket for now.
+* <strike>Make condition/special immunities editable on the sheet.
+Since this was a new addition to support this sheet, I didn't have a built-in edit dialogue to piggyback on, so I had to leave it in the "too hard" basket for now.</strike> Done! :D

 ## Installation
 * From the Foundry VTT config/setup interface, click **"Install Module"** in the **"Add-on Modules"** tab.